-Specific areas for improvement from 2015-16 were identified through the Self-Assessment Report (SAR) process and measures were in place to achieve sustained improvement.
-In summary, there was considerable upward movement after the dip in achievement rates last year and, although actual achievement fell just short of the overall College target of 88%, 2016-17 achievement rates show a return to the consistently strong position that we have held over the past five years.
+Specific areas for improvement from 2017-18 were identified through the Self-Assessment Report (SAR) process and measures were in place to achieve sustained improvement.
+In summary, achievement rates for most provision types and at most levels exceeded the reasonably high levels of 2017-18, preserving the consistently strong position that we have held in recent years.